9 Self Assessment Activities for ESL Learners

 You can even make this into a fun conversational exercise by asking students to give general commentary: if they recommend it to others, how they’d rate it and so on.

-One way to instill pride in your students is to have them present their portfolios at the end of the course.
+Ask your students to present their portfolios at the end of the course.
 On this day, students can share their own self-designed portfolios with the rest of their class.
 You can even have a signing ceremony, like people do with yearbooks!

-Though the presenting student will self assessing their oral skills, their results should include a peer assessment of each student’s presentation skills.
+Though the presenting student will self assess their oral skills, their results should include a peer assessment of each student’s presentation skills.

 Objective: Orally present an end-of-course self assessment based upon material collected in a portfolio.